 Just make sure that you follow all of the manufacturer’s directions and ensure that you have enough room in your wheel well for your now lower offset wheel set up before you hit the road.

 Pushing your wheels further out can cause your tires to rub on your fenders.
-If this is the case, you may need to adjust your suspension geometry to dial in some negative camber, and even roll or pull your fenders as well.
+If this is the case, you may need to adjust your suspension geometry to dial in some negative camber, and even roll or pull your fenders as well, using a fender rolling tool.

 While this is a straightforward and safe design, there are a few considerations that you need to check on, which we’ll get to.